PRIMATES &

 Each fold is a complex monster, full of details.

-They are made of several coats, each one with a real life history.
+They're made of several coats, each one with a real-life history.

 A typical fold has hundreds of coats.

-Folds multiply, so you may find several parallel folds instead of one when you check on your body.
+Folds multiply, so you may find several small folds along with one big one when you check on your body.

 Three main reasons explain why your sight is deceived;